Explore Carnoustie

 Frequently asked questions

-Carnoustie Golf Links (host of The Open Championship eight times), the beach, and a small Angus coastal town that's one of the world's most important golf destinations Roam surfaces the local businesses and hidden gems that make Carnoustie worth exploring.
+Carnoustie is a place in Angus known for carnoustie Golf Links (host of The Open Championship eight times), the beach, and a small Angus coastal town that's one of the world's most important golf destinations.
+Carnoustie Golf Links has hosted The Open Championship eight times — including the dramatic 1999 Open when Paul Lawrie won after Jean van de Velde's collapse.
+The population is around 11,000.

-Yes — Roam is live in Carnoustie and across Angus.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Carnoustie and across Angus.
+It is available on iOS and Android.